kubit-ui/kubit-ios-charts/README_EXTENDED_DOC.md

 ### Example: Line Chart

-The following example demonstrates how to initialize and configure a line chart:
+The following example illustrates how to initialize and configure a line chart:

 ```Swift
 import KubitCharts